-Aniracetam is best for spurring creativity, holistic thinking and reducing stress, and anxiety.
+Aniracetam is best for spurring creativity, holistic thinking, and reducing stress.

 Huperzine A is a plant extract with cholinergic properties.
 It is extracted from the Chinese club moss and then purified to a point where many consider it a drug and not a dietary supplement.

-Recommended daily dosage: 50 to 200 mcg daily
+The recommended daily dosage is 50 to 200 mcg daily.

 L-Theanine is an amino acid that can be found in the Camellia sinensis leaves (commonly known as tea leaves).
 It’s known to boost neurotransmitters.

-Besides, studies show that supplementing L-Theanine can also improve our sleep.
+Besides, studies show that supplementing with this amino acid can also improve our sleep.